Frequently Asked Questions

 Does it have a thermostat?: The heater ships with a heat-only thermostat, however it can work without a thermostat as well by just twisting the thermostat wire leads together on the intake wire harness.

-How does it ship, and how much does it weigh?: The 1500, 2000 and 4000 heaters ship freight on a pallet, up to 10x heaters / pallet.
-The 750 heaters and DIY kits ship UPS ground or UPS international.
+For domestic orders how does it ship?: The 1500, 2000 and 4000 heaters ship freight on a pallet, up to 10x heaters / pallet for US orders.
+The 750 heaters and DIY kits ship UPS ground.

 Is it hard to install?: It is designed to install like a PV electric panel by DIYers, solar installers, handymen or contractors.
 It does require routing of air ducting, so it is best to locate the heater as close to the point of use as possible.
 Please review the owners manuals which are linked on the heater product pages.